-Religious Studies is a literary subject therefore, a minimum of a B grade in English language or English Literature at GCSE is required.
-A minimum of a B grade at GCSE RE is also required.
-Students with History GCSE will find their skills transfer easily to Religious Studies.
+A minimum of a B grade at GCSE RE is required.
+Religious Studies is a literary subject therefore, a minimum of a C grade in English Language, English Literature or History at GCSE is also required.

 AS (Year 13)

 AS 2: An Introduction to the Acts of the Apostles